CollinsMunene/search_algorithim/README.md

 # Search Algorithm

-Search Algorithm is a simple Python-based algorithm developed with the aim of returning the index of an item in an array.
+Search Algorithm is a simple Python-based algorithm developed using Fast-Api with the aim of returning the index of an item in an array in a simple manner.

 ## How it works ...